achowatt/Rocket-Elevator-Foundation/README.md

 1. In the admin panel in the dashboard you can see all the information requerid for watson (text to speech) ...

-Google maps:
+Google Maps API:
-- To test Google Maps API: go admin panel in http://www.kembasy.com/admin/dashboard  thenclick on the button customers geolocation.
+- To test Google Maps API: go admin panel in http://www.kembasy.com/admin/dashboard  then click on the button customers geolocation.
 - This youtube video shows the test localy: https://youtu.be/vZZW9lDEZIk.

 Guys complete your api test here!